Your landlord must protect your deposit with one of three schemes, and provide you with proof, within 30 days of taking your deposit money.

 - the amount of deposit paid and the property address it relates to

 - contact details of your landlord or agent and deposit protection scheme used

 - how to get your deposit back and when deductions can be made

 - what happens if you can't agree or if your landlord or agent doesn't respond

 This information must be signed by the landlord or agent that you paid your deposit to.

-Your landlord faces penalties if they don't protect your tenancy deposit as required by tenancy deposit protection rules.
+Your landlord faces penalties if they don't protect your deposit, such as.